webqit/webqit-community.docs/oohtml/README.md

 </div>
 ```

-> Sometimes, we do not even need as much as a custom element to bring life to some spot in the UI.
+> As seen, with Subscript, we sometimes won't need as much as a custom element to bring life to some spot in the UI.

 *Details are in the [Subscript](subscript) documentation.
 Learn more about the event-based runtime, deep observability, bindings, the API, error handling, and the polyfill support.*

+## Next Steps
+This introduction to OOHTML hopefully gives you a good overview of what each feature does.
+It becomes even more exciting when you check each feature out in detail.
+You definitely also want to try everything out by including the OOHTML polyfill on a page and pasting the code examples right on your browser.

+Your personal experience may have something to give back in some way to OOHTML's development.

 ## Design Goals
 See the [features explainer](explainer).